 Some denounce beet pulp as an inexpensive filler while others cite its outstanding intestinal health and blood sugar benefits.

 We only call your attention here to the controversy and believe the inclusion of beet pulp in reasonable amounts in most dog foods is entirely acceptable.

 Next, we find flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
 Provided they’ve first been ground into a meal, flax seeds are also rich in soluble fiber.

 However, flaxseed contains about 19% protein, a factor that must be considered when judging the actual meat content of this dog food.

-In addition, this food contains fish oil.
-Fish oil is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
+In addition, this food contains fish oil, which is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
 These two high quality fats boast the highest bio-availability to dogs and humans.

 Depending on its level of freshness and purity, fish oil should be considered a commendable addition.

 And lastly, this food includes chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

 Based on its ingredients panel, American Journey Grain-Free Dog Food appears to be an above-average wet product.